neverngovender/GildedRose-Factory-Pattern/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+# Important note
+Tests only show one test case per item.
+However, multiple test cases can be added, or current test cases can be modified to test for different scenarios based on values passed in.

+# Assumptions
+- Kata does not state that a combination of items should be tested for i.e. "Conjured Aged Brie" or "Conjured Backstage passes", so I do not account for that.
+- No implementaion for legendary items such as "Sulfuras, Hand of Ragnaros", as such items do not have to be sold nor do they degrade in quality.